 SWEDE: Well, that’s how it’s gonna work.

-Based on The Terrible Hours by Peter Maas, Submerged tells the true story of the extraordinary deep-underwater rescue of the surviving crew of the submarine Squalus, which sank to the ocean floor while on a test run off the coast of New England in 1939.
+THE STORY: Based on The Terrible Hours by Peter Maas, Submerged tells the true story of the extraordinary deep-underwater rescue of the surviving crew of the submarine Squalus, which sank to the ocean floor while on a test run off the coast of New England in 1939.

-The picture was ordered by NBC from a script by another writer, and while the movie was in pre-production I was brought in to do a complete re-write.
+THE BACKSTORY: The picture was ordered by NBC from a script by another writer, and while the movie was in pre-production I was brought in to do a complete re-write.
 The movie shot in Rome and Malta, which was cool, and I played a supporting part in it, which was also cool.
 It had a private screening at the White House which I attended, which was way cool, and I got to meet the President who was not so cool.
 While writing this, I was also in pre-production for Living With The Dead for the same producer, Stan Brooks.
 An exciting time.
 And the movie turned out to be pretty darn good, breaking a number of viewership records for an NBC MOW.